virtualdisplay-io/client/docs/mapping-concept.md

 - The 3D world operates with technical constructs - meshes, nodes, materials, transforms
 - Your customers think in their own terms - "I want the blue one with the basket"

 Without this bridge, you'd be forced to embed business logic into your 3D models or technical details into your product catalog.
 Mapping keeps both worlds pure and focused on what they do best.

-## Why do we use mapping?
+## Why do we use mapping

 ### The separation of concerns